Yandex Cloud

 • expires_in: Token lifetime in seconds.

 You can also get this information using the metadata service.
-For more information, see Authentication from within a VM.
+For more information about this method, see Authentication from within a VM.

 Getting the request bodyGetting the request body

-getPayload() is a helper method that makes it easier to get the request body (the body parameter).
-Depending on the content of the request body and header, the function handles data using different methods:
+getPayload() is a helper method that simplifies getting the request body.
+Depending on the content of the request body and header, the function uses different methods to process data:

-• If a JSON document is passed as the request body and the header is set to Content-Type: application/json, the function returns the result of executing the JSON.parse method over the data that is passed in the request body.
+• If the request body is a JSON document and the header is Content-Type: application/json, the function returns the result of JSON.parse executed over the request body data.

-• If form parameters are passed as the request body and the header is set to Content-Type: application/x-www-form-urlencoded, the function returns the result of executing the querystring.parse method: an object containing field keys and passed values.
+• If the request body contains form parameters and the header is Content-Type: application/x-www-form-urlencoded, the function returns the result of querystring.parse, which is an object with field keys and values.

 Was the article helpful?